 This is part of a series of articles on SaintsXCTF Version 2.0.
 The first article in the series provides an overview of the application.

-The infrastructure for my website saintsxctf.com is hosted on AWS.
-SaintsXCTF had AWS infrastructure prior to version 2.0, but it was redesigned and rewritten for the new version.
-This article outlines the infrastructure and walks through Terraform code which configures and builds the infrastructure.
+The infrastructure for the React/TypeScript frontend and Flask/Python backend for my website saintsxctf.com is hosted on Kubernetes.
+My Kubernetes infrastructure is hosted on a cluster, which is managed by AWS EKS.
+This article outlines the Kubernetes infrastructure and walks through Terraform code which configures and builds the infrastructure.

 - Architectural Overview